jameshfisher/jameshfisher.com/_posts/2017-03-01-xcode-appicon.md

 ---
-title: "How do I create the AppIcon for my app?"
+title: How do I create the AppIcon for my app?
+justification: >-
-justification: "I'm making Vidrio this month.
-It's complaining about misconfigured AppIcons, which I don't understand."
+  I'm making Vidrio this month.
+It's complaining about misconfigured AppIcons, which I don't understand.
+tags:
+  - icons
+  - macos
+  - app-development
+  - xcode
+  - vidrio
+taggedAt: '2024-03-26'
 ---

 I have several complaints in XCode like this: